 - Download the Samsung USB Drivers for the Windows operating system that is running on the computer.

-Rooting the Samsung Galaxy Grand Prime SM-G530R4 smartphone running on the Android 5.1.1 Lollipop software updates using CF-Auto-Root
+How to Root Samsung Galaxy Grand Prime SM-G530R4 on the Android 5.1.1 (Lollipop) Using CF-Auto-Root

 - Unlock the Developer Options menu on the Samsung Galaxy Grand Prime SM-G530R4 smartphone, so the options that are available to developers on the operating system become visible for you to use.